November 24th Meeting

 Committee has asked that we remind all Members to follow the rules when entering our competitions, especially the following:

-Entry Forms – The Competition Secretary’s shouldn’t guess who you are or what category your images are entered into.
+Entry Forms – All entries must be accompanied by completed entry forms.
+The Competition Secretary’s shouldn’t guess who you are or what category your images are entered into.

 Submitting before the cut off date – The Competition Secretary needs to organise, document and then send the entered images to the Judge.
 They in turn need time to review, write comments and return them.
 All of this is done after the cut off date and therefore late entries will not be accepted because of the extra work it creates.